dharmab/bmw-f750gs-f850gs/toolkit.md

 - Threadlocker
 - Velcro
 - Zip ties
-- Duct tape (wrapped around an old plastic card for compactness)
+- Duct tape (wrapped around an old plastic card for compact)
 - Paracord

 ## Backcountry Kit

 Additional items carried when outside of range of roadside and standard ambulance service.

 ### On my Person